-There are several types of women who would make good candidates use donated eggs – women who suffer from diminished ovarian reserve, meaning they have very few eggs, women who have struggled to produce good quality embryos during previous IVF cycles, women who are older than 45 years old, and women who want to avoid transmitting a genetic disease to their offspring.
+There are several types of women who would make good candidates for donated eggs – women who suffer from diminished ovarian reserve (meaning they have very few eggs), women who have struggled to produce good quality embryos during previous IVF cycles, women who are older than 45 years old, and women who want to avoid transmitting a genetic disease to their offspring.

 How often can you donate your eggs?

-In the U.S., women can donate their eggs six times.
+In the U.S., women can donate their eggs 6 times.

-How much do you get paid to donate your eggs?
+How much do you get paid to donate your eggs in Florida?

 Yes – pregnancy for women using donor eggs – no matter the age – hovers between 55 and 65 percent, whereas pregnancy rates for women using their own eggs begin to decline at 35 years old, according to the Centers for Disease Control and Prevention.
 For example, a 44-year-old woman has less than a 10 percent chance of getting pregnant using her own eggs, but a 65 percent chance using donor eggs.